Spring 2015 Registration for Re-admitted Students

 Registration Process for Re-admitted Students:

-- Verify your status for Fall 2014 BEFORE you begin registration.
-Log into Polaris, click on Show All in the Status portlet, and make sure the enrollment status for Fall 2014 says "Here/Matric."
+- Verify your status for Spring 2015 BEFORE you begin registration.
+Log into Polaris, click on Show All in the Status portlet, and make sure the enrollment status for Spring 2015 says "Here/Matric."
 If your status is not correct, have your status corrected through the Dean of Student Affairs office before attempting to register for courses.

 - Resolve all issues related to registration holds BEFORE you begin registration.
 While logged into Polaris, click on the Holds tab in the Academic Profile portlet.
 Active holds are listed with the office that placed the hold.
-All holds that appear as a "Registration Hold" must be resolved with the office that placed the hold before you will be allowed to add Fall 2014 courses.
+All holds that appear as a "Registration Hold" must be resolved with the office that placed the hold before you will be allowed to add Spring 2015 courses.

-- Choose Fall 2014 courses.
+- Choose Spring 2015 courses.
 Use the online resources (below) to find courses with openings and to create a schedule that will work for you.

 - Correspond with your advisor.
 Your advisor must approve your course schedule.
 Consult with him/her through email.
 You will need to ask your advisor to release your advisor hold through Polaris once you have chosen courses.

 - Follow the specific, step-by-step instructions provided for submitting your course add/drop requests through Polaris.
-All of the screen shots may be helpful, but it's the directions for Round 3 registration that apply to you.
+All of the screen shots may be helpful, but it's the directions for Add/Drop registration that apply to you.

 Schedule of Course Offerings